syahrinseth/al-folio/_posts/2022-03-07-software-design-and-development-principles.md

 ---
-layout: post
+layout: page
 title:  software design and development principles
 date: 2022-03-07 13:00:00
-description: there are multiple kind of software design patterns that developer use to develop a software. one of them is DRY, KISS, YAGNI and more.
+description: software design patterns that developer use to develop a software.
-tags: back-end
+tags: backend
 categories: back-end software
 ---